Cynler/Casual-Guide-to-Cleaning/README.md

 ![refill pads](./img/refillable-pads.jpg)

 The mop is great, it can be used to wet or dry flat surfaces.
 Use a microfiber cloth or refill pads.
-Use google search I guess.
+Use google search if you don't know what to do next I guess.
 I'm tired.

 ## The End
 I know that if you've never really done this before it can feel daunting, but since asking questions as you go might feel awkward because you might not know where to start, really the best way to learn is to do them.
 Clean the sofa, your own room, and try cleaning the stove top after you cook. **ASK IF YOU DON'T KNOW HOW, ASK!!!!**